rrgeorge/FoundryToEncounter/README.md

       -h, --help  show this help message and exit
-      -o OUTPUT   output into given output (default: [name].module) -c          create compendium content with actors and items -gui        use graphical interface
+      -o OUTPUT   output into given output (default: [name].module) -c          create compendium content with actors and items -j          convert WebP to JPG instead of PNG -gui        use graphical interface

 ## Examples